benhoyt/goawk/csv.md

 Since version v1.17.0, GoAWK has included CSV support, which allows you to read and write CSV and TSV files, including proper handling of quoted and multi-line fields as per [RFC 4180](https://rfc-editor.org/rfc/rfc4180.html).

-In addition, GoAWK supports a special "named field" construct that allows you to access CSV fields by name as well as number, for example `@"Address"` rather than `$5`.
+In addition, GoAWK supports a "named field" construct that allows you to access CSV fields by name as well as number, for example `@"Address"` rather than `$5`.

-**Many thanks to the [library of the University of Antwerp](https://www.uantwerpen.be/en/library/), who sponsored this feature in April 2022.**
+**Many thanks to the [library of the University of Antwerp](https://www.uantwerpen.be/en/library/), who sponsored this feature in April 2022.** Thanks also to [Eli Rosenthal](https://github.com/ezrosent), whose `frawk` tool inspired aspects of the design (including the `-i` and `-o` command line arguments).

 Links to sections: